mrudulamrudu/CvListApplication/README.md

  Retrofit is used as a networking library to fetch the data from gist and load it into model class

- Simple unit test cases are done on core logic classes using Roboelectric and mockito.
+ Simple unit test cases are done on model classes using Junit4.